chillwafflez/K-Drama-Tracker/README.md

-# K-Drama-Tracker
+# K-Drama-Tracker-Backend
-Personal project to track K-Dramas I have watched or are currently watching.
+Personal project to recreate backend of a show-tracker using Flask